refinedev/refine/documentation/docs/guides-concepts/data-fetching/index.md

 ## Updating Data

-Now, let's update this record from `products` resource.
+Now, let's update record from `products` resource.
 To do this, we can use `useUpdate` hook which calls `dataProvider.update` method under the hood.

 <UseUpdate />

-**refine** offers various data hooks for CRUD operations.
+**refine** offers various data hooks for CRUD operations:

 <DataHooks />